snur206/reading-notes/401/class8notes.md

 ## Don’t Repeat Yourself but consider the Rule of Three

 "Don't repeat yourself" (DRY): Reducing repeating yourself in coding.
-Have done that in the past at Code Fellows, intoduced to this in 301 and have used it recentely in 401.
+Have done that in the past at Code Fellows, intoduced to this in 301 and have used it recently in 401.

 Rule of three ("Three strikes and you refactor"): Rule for similar pieces of code to be refactored to avoid duplication.
 Like what we are currently doing in lab.